-Everything you need to know about the Google Panda algorithm
+Everything to know about the Google Panda algorithm

 Google Panda is one of the most famous technical SEO updates to be rolled out in the search engine’s history.